I Don't Wanna Get Drafted

-"I Don't Wanna Get Drafted" was a 1980 single by American musician Frank Zappa.
+"I Don't Wanna Get Drafted" is a 1980 single by American musician Frank Zappa.
 The song peaked at #103 US Billboard Bubbling Under Hot 100 and #68 on the Cash Box charts, but more successfully reached #3 in Sweden.
 The original single version has never been reissued on LP or CD.

 A slightly different version of the single recording was later included in the 1996 posthumous Zappa album The Lost Episodes.

 The song was later completely rerecorded at a faster tempo for the 1981 album You Are What You Is and released under the title "Drafted Again".